 - Start with realistic goals.
 When overweight people achieve even modest weight loss they reduce risk factors in the heart.
 Ideally, overweight patients should strive for 7% weight loss or better, particularly people with type 2 diabetes.

 - A regular exercise program (at least 150 minutes of moderate exercise per week) is essential for maintaining weight loss.
-Recommended goals are 90 minutes/day for weight loss, 60 minutes/day for maintenance, and 30 minutes/day for overall heart health.
+Recommended goals are 90 minutes/day for weight loss, 60 minutes/day for maintenance, and 30 minutes/day for overall heart health and prevention of weight gain.
 Check with your doctor before starting any exercise program.

 - For patients who cannot lose weight with diet alone, weight-loss medications may be considered.

 - For severely obese patients (a body mass index >40, or >35 with comorbidities), weight loss through bariatric surgery can help produce rapid weight loss, and improve insulin and glucose levels in people with diabetes.

 Calorie restriction has been the cornerstone of obesity treatment.
 Restricting calories in such cases also appears to have beneficial effects on cholesterol levels, including reducing LDL and triglycerides and increasing HDL levels.